hasancatalgol/hasancatalgol/README.md

 ### Hi there. 👋
 ![gitartwork](gitartwork.svg)
-- 🔭 I am currently working on Python
+- 🔭 I am currently working on variety of projects simulatenously
 - 🌱 I put my soul into my work (as long as I am given enough time to show my art)

 ---